DonArtkins/simplify/CONTRIBUTING.md

-# Contributing to Simplify.
+# Contributing to Simplify

-We welcome contributions to Simplify.!
+We welcome contributions to Simplify!
 Here's how you can help:

 ## How to Contribute